loretaimerii/taskList/README.md

 4. Generate application key: Run the following command to generate an application key: php artisan key:generate
 5. Set up the database: Run the migrations to create the necessary database tables: php artisan migrate
 6. Generate fake data using seeders: php artisan migrate --seed
-7. Run the application: Start the application locally using: php artisan
+7. Run the application: Start the application locally using: php artisan serve

 Project Structure
 app/: Contains the application's core logic, including models and controllers. resources/views/: Contains the Blade template views for rendering the HTML. routes/web.php: Defines the routes for the application (e.g., home, register, login). database/migrations/: Contains the migration files used to create and update the database schema.